ytsaurus/ytsaurus/yt/docker/ya-build/chyt/README.md

 This configuration allows building the `chyt` image from source.

-Example: `ytsaurus/ya package package.json --docker-registry my-registry.com`
+Example: `ytsaurus/ya package package.json --docker-target chyt --docker-registry my-registry.com`

 The `--docker-registry` parameter only impacts the resulting image name, which will be `my-registry.com/ytsaurus:local-<commit-SHA>` in this case.